microsoft/azuredevopslabs/labs/vsts/azurecd/readme.md

     <img src="images/18.png">

-16. Browse to the web app post deployment.
+16. Browse to the web app.
 You will notice that the app is running, but is missing out all the stylings, images etc. You should see something like this as shown below.

     <img src="images/19.png">

     <br/>
     <br/>

-    >This is because during the compilation couple of **js dependencies** are missed out which we will be adding to the build definition in our next task.
+    >This is because, during the compilation, couple of **js dependencies** are missed out which we will be adding to the build definition in our next task.

 ## Customizing the CD pipeline